ebdecker/homelab/Readme.md

 - apt update
 - qemu guest agent install
 - reboot
+- reboot-required (check if system reboot is required)

 Update the hosts file per your current environment.
 To test connection with hosts: